khronokernel/Getting-Started-With-OpenCore/README.md

 # Kernel

 **Add**: Here's where you specify which kexts to load, order matters here so make sure Lilu.kext is always first!
-Other higher priority kexts come after as Lilu such as, VirtualSMC, AppleALC, WhateverGreen, etc.
+Other higher priority kexts come after Lilu such as, VirtualSMC, AppleALC, WhateverGreen, etc.

 **Block**: Blocks kexts from loading.
 Sometimes needed for disabling Apple's trackpad driver for some laptops.

-**Patch**: Patches kexts (this is where you add USB port limit patches and AMD CPU patches).
+**Patch**: Patches kexts (this is where you would add USB port limit patches and AMD CPU patches).

 **Quirks**: